 The chief administrator as designated by the City Manager to implement and administer the Department of City Planning and the UDO.
+This term shall be deemed to include the Planning Director or designee.

 Play Courts

 Recreation facilities that operate and use a court such as tennis, basketball, handball, squash, croquet, shuffleboard, volleyball and racquetball courts and clubs.